Joe Burrow Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- The Rams have allowed 17 passing TDs this year (1.0 per game), ranking them second among NFL defenses.
+- The Rams have surrendered 17 touchdowns through the air (1.0 per game).
+They are second in the NFL in that category.

 Recent Performances

-- Burrow put together a 250-yard performance against the Chiefs in the AFC Championship game, completing 60.5 percent of his passes with two touchdown passes while throwing one interception.

-- Burrow added 25 yards on five carries, averaging five yards per carry .
+- He also tacked on 25 yards on five carries, averaging five yards per carry .

 Burrow's Cincinnati Teammates